-ASTEP works in collaboration with EnFamilia Inc., a local NPO that has been dedicated to serving the communities of South Dade.
+EnFamilia is a local NPO that has been dedicated to serving the communities of South Dade.
 Their mission is to build healthy family relationships, examine and preserve cultural values and enrich the quality of life through education and the arts.
-Our common goal is to empower the youth of southern Florida with communication and leadership skills to help transcend the barriers that they face.
+Our common goal is to empower the youth of Southern Florida with communication and leadership skills to help transcend the barriers that they face.

 Impact Summary: